 2. Coding

-At this step, developers focus on coding and building new and improved features based on user stories and backlog items.
+At this step of DevOps cycle, developers focus on coding and building new and improved features based on user stories and backlog items.
 They typically use their local workstations to write and test code in an iterative process before integrating it into the continuous delivery pipeline.

 3. Building continuous integration and continuous delivery